 The finish is strong enough to kill most mobs on Super Hard difficulty, making this very useful for soloing dailies and Time Attacks.
 On Extra Hard and Ultimate, throw a Gravity Bomb and use something else if you can.

 One of the two actual ranged attacks on Twin Machineguns.
 Fire a barrage of nine shots.
 First six are single target, last three hit harder and have a small explosive area of effect.
-DPS is not too good due at range to the loss of Zero Range bonuses, but still good enough to pick off weak mobs, break fast-moving parts or Chain Finish from afar.
+DPS is not too good at range due to the loss of Zero Range bonuses, but still good enough to pick off weak mobs, break fast-moving parts or Chain Finish from afar.

 According to JP Swiki, Elder Rebellion at full Gear is competitive with most other options at that range except for fully-charged Satellite Cannon and Sphere Eraser, which are both much slower.
 Can be used with manual aim mode to get headshots.